Tinkerforge/doc/en/source/Software/API_Bindings_Python.rst

 Installation
 ------------

-There are three ways to install the Python bindings: from source or from PyPI or not at all.
+There are two ways to install the Python bindings: from source or from PyPI.
+But the bindings can also be used without installing them first.

 From Source
 ^^^^^^^^^^^